-I have lived at traffic being up the street from the boat launch, park and new Palmwood building which remains uninhabited to date.
+I have lived at the corner of Crystal Beach Dr and Lake Ave for over 12 years.
+This area is very busy with traffic being up the street from the boat launch, park and new Palmwood building which remains uninhabited to date.
 Why do you think these units will b better?
 This is already a very busy visiting tourist area.
 There is minimum parking.
 Cars race up and down these streets.
 It is sometimes very dangerous for passerby's.
 I came close to getting hit a couple of times by a speeding car racing around the corner.